 BT Portfolio Services Ltd ABN 73 095 055 208 AFSL 233715 (BTPS) is the operator of BT Panorama (the investor directed portfolio service).
 BT Funds Management Limited ABN 63 002 916 458 AFSL 233724 (BTFM) is the issuer of BT Cash.
 Westpac Financial Services Ltd ABN 20 000 241 127 AFSL 233716 (WFSL) is the issuer of BT Managed Portfolios (together, the Panorama Products).
 An Investor Guide is available for BT Panorama and a PDS is available for BT Cash and BT Managed Portfolios and can be obtained by calling 1300 554 267, or visiting BT SMSF.
 You should obtain and consider the relevant disclosure documents before deciding whether to acquire, continue to hold or dispose of interests in the Panorama Products.
 In addition, BTPS is also the provider of the SMSF Establishment Service and the SMSF Administration Service.
 The Guide and Terms and Conditions for each of these services are available by contacting BTPS.

 BT Portfolio Services cannot give tax advice.
 Any tax considerations outlined in this article are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
-The tax implications of BT SMSF can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser. © BT Financial Group – A Division of Westpac Banking Corporation.
+The tax implications of BT SMSF can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser. © BT - Part of Westpac Banking Corporation.
 Information current as at 30 August 2017.